Call Now - Open 24/7

 Back in the day, there was little difference as to whether the accident happened in urban or rural areas; the stats were primarily equal, around 50%.
 However, nowadays, the data tells a different story:

-• 19% of bicyclists got deadly injuries in rural areas.
+• 19% of bicyclist injuries were deadly in rural bicycle accidents.

 Bicycle Accident Statistics By Location Type

-The fact that 8 out of 10 cyclists died within the city grounds does not mean that every part of it is equally dangerous.
-Some locations pose a greater threat to vulnerable road users, such as bicyclists.
+The fact that the vast majority of cyclists die within city limits does not mean that every part of a city is equally dangerous.
+Some locations pose a greater threat to bicyclists and pedestrians.
 According to the 2023 data:

 • 750 cyclists lost their lives on major roads.